-4) LED-enhanced WRONG WAY (WW) Signs • WW signs with blinking LEDs on sign border (blink continuously day and night) are installed at intersections with a higher rate of incidents. • Installed at all ramps on the Westpark Tollway.
+4) LED-enhanced WRONG WAY (WW) Signs WW signs with blinking LEDs on sign border (blink continuously day and night) are installed at intersections with a higher rate of incidents.
+Installed at all ramps on the Westpark Tollway.
 Installed at exit ramps from managed (HOV/SOV toll) lanes on Katy Freeway.
-A study conducted at the Texas A&M Transportation Institute in 2014 evaluated data from HCTRA for this deployment.
-Findings indicated that: Detection systems with camera verification and law enforcement response can successfully be used to detect, verify, and document wrong-way driving events. • The HCTRA detection system provides wrong-way driver entry points, a critical piece of information for helping practitioners further combat wrong-way Evaluation driving.
-Efforts/Results • Of 62 alerts received between January 2012 and December 2013, 86% of drivers self-corrected before reaching the mainline.
-(Finley et al., 2014) Data collected and visually verified in 2015 showed that 28 of 40 (70%) wrongway drivers detected by the system self-corrected.
-(Harvey, 2016) HCTRA's incident management group coordinates response efforts with law enforcement.
+Evaluation Efforts/Results A study conducted at the Texas A&M Transportation Institute in 2014 evaluated data from HCTRA for this deployment.
+Findings indicated that: Detection systems with camera verification and law enforcement response can successfully be used to detect, verify, and document wrong-way driving events.
+The HCTRA detection system provides wrong-way driver entry points, a critical piece of information for helping practitioners further combat wrong-way driving.
+Of 62 alerts received between January 2012 and December 2013, 86% of drivers self-corrected before reaching the mainline.
+(Finley et al., 2014) Data collected and visually verified in 2015 showed that 28 of 40 (70%) wrong-way drivers detected by the system self-corrected.
+(Harvey, 2016) Coordination HCTRA's incident management group coordinates response efforts with law enforcement.
 All law enforcement vehicles are equipped with portable deflation devices.
-Law enforcement are advised to avoid driving in the wrong direction to chase Coordination vehicles.
-Rather, the responding vehicle drives in the correct direction, enters the freeway ahead of the wrong-way vehicle, and may use a portable tire deflation device Portable Tire Deflation Device to stop the vehicle.
-(Source: Zhou & Rouholamin, 2014b) • HCTRA has implemented standard procedures for response efforts when a wrong-way vehicle is detected (e.g. response protocol noted in "coordination" Guidelines or section).
-Standards • Eventually, blinking LED WW signs will be standard at exit ramps across the tollway system.
-The media has done several stories on wrong-way crashes and countermeasures implemented. • When there is an event or crash, the public may also inquire about why the countermeasures are not implemented in other areas of Houston (i.e., in areas Local/Public not under HCTRA's jurisdiction).
-Response • There is a need to educate the public regarding appropriateness of certain countermeasures.
+Law enforcement are advised to avoid driving in the wrong direction to chase vehicles.
+Rather, the responding vehicle drives in the correct direction, enters the freeway ahead of the wrong-way vehicle, and may use a portable tire deflation device to stop the vehicle.
+HCTRA's incident management group devices with law enforcement are advised to avoid driving in the wrong direction to chase vehicles.
+Rather, the responding vehicle drives in the correct direction, enters the freeway ahead of the wrong-way vehicle, and may use a portable tire deflation device to stop the vehicle.
+Guidelines or Standards HCTRA has implemented standard procedures for response efforts when a wrong-way vehicle is detected (e.g. response protocol noted in "coordination" section).
+Eventually, blinking LED WW signs will be standard at exit ramps across the tollway system.
+Local/Public Response The media has done several stories on wrong-way crashes and countermeasures implemented.
+When there is an event or crash, the public may also inquire about why the countermeasures are not implemented in other areas of Houston (i.e., in areas not under HCTRA's jurisdiction).
+There is a need to educate the public regarding appropriateness of certain countermeasures.
 HCTRA has received questions about why permanent pavement spikes are not used; these are not designed for higher speed environments.